 Provisions of plans and specifications for proposed construction.

-Evidence of compliance with the requirements of Resolution No. ____.
+Evidence of compliance with the requirements of Ordinance No. ____.

 Signature of the permitted or his authorized agent who may be required to submit evidence to indicate such authority.

 Provision of other information as may be required by the Building Inspector.